Apple's Wozniak Says Bitcoin to Hit $100,000 - TheStreet

 He also said that the number of people getting ripped off with crypto and NFTs, or non-fungible tokens "is just outrageous."

-"Bitcoin is save because it's the big elephant on the block," he said.
-"Its stable."
+"Bitcoin is safe because it's the big elephant on the block," he said.
+"It's stable."

 Wozniak, who left Apple in 1985, has had his own experience with crypto scams.